NCAA moving toward hyperlocal solution to NIL as placeholder - News Break

 The decision also raises the possibility of future antitrust challenges to NCAA compensation rules.
 A lawsuit targeting proposed changes to the NCAA's NIL rules was filed earlier this month by one of the plaintiffs' attorneys in Alston, and a judge on Thursday denied the NCAA's motion to dismiss the claim.

-The NCAA could shift to conferences taking the lead on setting standards for athlete benefits as a potential way to avoid lawsuits.
+The NCAA could shift to conferences takking the lead on setting standards for athlete benefits as a potential way to avoid lawsuits.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://APpodcasts.com